ricardoduhalt2/arte-eterno-nft/AI_AGENT_HISTORY.md

 - Implemented useSwitchActiveWalletChain hook for proper MetaMask network integration
 - Updated chain definition using defineChain from thirdweb/chains

+### Project Status Update

+**Date: July 2025**

+- Confirmed current functionality is working as expected.
+- Next major development phase: Enhance the overall look and feel of the application to achieve a "super modern" aesthetic.

 ## Technical Challenges Addressed

 ### Node.js Polyfills in Browser Environment